sjmikler/pytorch-symbolic/docs/advanced_topics.md

 (100, 200, 3)
 ```

-The model above defines graph of operations on underlying `numpy` objects.
+The model above defines a graph of operations on underlying `numpy` arrays.

 You can create replayable graphs of your favorite Python operations.
 Pytorch Symbolic is a generic framework for enclosing arbitrary Python operations
 in a `torch.nn.Module` and replaying them.

 But note a few things:

 * You can use most of the methods defined for your data type,
   e.g. `symbolic_numpy.reshape(...)` will return another Symbolic Data with
-     underlying `ndarray` which you can use to define a graph of numpy operations.
+  underlying `ndarray` which you can use to define more operations or create a Symbolic Model.
 * Pytorch Symbolic won't play nicely with in-place operations.
   For example, when working with Symbolic Data with underlying lists it is better
   to use `new = symbolic_list + [5]` instead of `symbolic_list.append(5)`.
   If you use in-place operation, it will _not_ be replayed during graph re-execution,
   unless its output (usually `None`) is included in Symbolic Model's outputs.
   It is your responsibility to avoid in-place operations.